Bootstrap-Assisted Inference for Generalized Grenander-type Estimators: Implementation

 \section{Implementation}

-Suppose Assumption \ref{Assumption A} is satisfied and suppose the triple $(\widehat{\Gamma}_n,\widehat{\Phi}_n,\widehat{u}_n)$ satisfies the non-bootstrap parts of Assumption \ref{Assumption B}.
-Then, in order to compute the estimator $\widetilde{\theta}_n^*(\x)$ upon which our proposed bootstrap-based distributional approximation is based, two implementational issues must be addressed, namely the choice/construction of $\widetilde{M}_{\x,n}$ and $(\widehat{\Gamma}_n^*,\widehat{\Phi}_n^*,\widehat{u}_n^*)$, respectively.
-Section \ref{[Subsection] Mean function estimation} demonstrates the plausibility of Assumption \ref{Assumption C} by exhibiting estimators $\widetilde{M}_{\x,n}$ satisfying it under Assumptions \ref{Assumption A} and \ref{Assumption D}, the latter being a high-level condition that typicaly holds whenever the non-bootstrap parts of Assumption \ref{Assumption B} hold.
+Suppose Assumption \ref{Assumption A} is satisfied and suppose $(\widehat{\Gamma}_n,\widehat{\Phi}_n,\widehat{u}_n)$ satisfies the non-bootstrap parts of Assumption \ref{Assumption B}.
+Then, in order to compute the estimator $\widetilde{\theta}_n^*(\x)$ upon which our proposed bootstrap-assisted distributional approximation is based, two implementation issues must be addressed, namely the choice/construction of $\widetilde{M}_{\x,n}$ and $(\widehat{\Gamma}_n^*,\widehat{\Phi}_n^*,\widehat{u}_n^*)$, respectively.
+Section \ref{[Subsection] Mean function estimation} demonstrates the plausibility of Assumption \ref{Assumption C} by exhibiting estimators $\widetilde{M}_{\x,n}$ satisfying it under Assumptions \ref{Assumption A} and \ref{Assumption D}, the latter being a high-level condition that typically holds whenever the non-bootstrap parts of Assumption \ref{Assumption B} hold.
 Then, Section \ref{[Subsection] Bootstrapping} exhibits easy-to-compute $(\widehat{\Gamma}_n^*,\widehat{\Phi}_n^*,\widehat{u}_n^*)$ satisfying the bootstrap parts of Assumption \ref{Assumption B} under a random sampling assumption and other mild conditions.